-Because of safety concerns, we do not allow swimming to Northland/Blueberry Island.

-Also, we are very lucky that du Nord Island is a loon nesting spot and we get to see the little ones grow throughout the summer.
+Because of safety concerns, we do not allow swimming to or at Northland/Blueberry Island.
+We are very lucky that du Nord Island is a loon nesting spot and we get to see the little ones grow throughout the summer.
 Because of this, we ask that campers do not get out of their boats and walk on the island.